Don’t Let GDPR Scare You … Your CRM Has the Data You Need for Social Media Ads

 This abbreviation made Facebook and the idea of “data-sharing” a trending topic.
 As Facebook limits access to different data points, dealerships are questioning the value of advertising on the platform.
 In fact, you may be among them.

-We already wrote a piece about the remarkable ability to target on Facebook itself.
 But let’s talk about the most powerful data right now at your dealership — and how to hit this audience with the right frequency of ads.

 Your CRM Creates the Ideal Social Media Audience